OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

   add 		(Adds files/directories to the Bazaar repository on your branch.) branch	(Creates a new copy of a branch.) commit	(Commits changes into a new revision.
-You must add a commit message via "-m" or Nedit, the text editor.) conflicts	(Lists files with conflicts.) log --forward	(Displays revisions on a branch.
+You must add a commit message via "-m" or NEdit, a text editor.) conflicts	(Lists files with conflicts.) log --forward	(Displays revisions on a branch.
 The "--forward" option means the most recent activity will be displayed last.)
   merge		(Pulls in committed changes from another branch.)